awaizman1/python_zth/overview/p24_classes/README.md

 “Private” instance variables that cannot be accessed except from inside an object don’t exist in Python.
 [private variables](https://docs.python.org/3/tutorial/classes.html#private-variables)
 There is a convention in python (which is already enforced by IDEs, linters, etc.) - a named prefixed with underscore should be treated as private.

+> There is also a way to name-mangling (a name followed by double underscode

 ```python
 class RedisClient: